chochain/eforth/README.md

     > from your browser, open http://localhost:80/tests/eforth.html

 ### ESP32
-Note: Has 2 cores but core0 is dedicated to WiFi and FreeRTOS house keeping.
+* Note: Most ESP32 are dual-core.
+However core0 is dedicated to WiFi and FreeRTOS house keeping.
 Forth tasks will be tied to core1 only.
 No performance gain running in parallel.
+So, singled-threaded does better.

     > ensure your Arduino IDE have ESP32 libraries installed
     > update ESP32 compiler.optimization flags in ~/hardware/platform.txt to -O3 (default -Os)